-A vast campaign is now being undertaken to eradicate goiter and cretinism in this highly endemic region.
-Treatment consists of intramuscular injections of iodine in an oily solution that is resorbed slowly, and diffuses the iodine throughout the organism, over a period of three to seven years.
+A vast campaign is now being undertaken to eradicate goiter and cretinism in the Ubangui region in north-eastern Zaire where goiter is endemic.
+Treatment consists of intramuscular injections of iodine in an oily solution that diffuses the iodine throughout the organism, over a period of three to seven years.
 Some 300,000 injections have already been given, and 700,000 more are scheduled.
 This long-term project is supported by the Belgian General Administration of Cooperation and Development, the Ministry of Science Policy, and the Medical Fund for Scientific Research.

-The IDRC, which has supported research into cassava toxicity in the region since 1974, is now funding a second phase of this research.
+The Canadian-based, International Development Research Centre, which has supported research into cassava toxicity in the region since 1974, is now funding a second phase of this research.
 The aim is to define precisely the nutritional conditions required in man to induce goiter and cretinism, and to study the mechanism responsible for mental retardation resulting from a cassava-based diet.
-This will include specifically the role of thyroid failure in early life, and the direct toxic effect of cyanide on the central nervous system.

 The potential impact of these findings and of the diagnosis and treatment campaigns is evident.
-At stake are not only the state of health of vast populations, but the intellectual capabilities of men and women carrying the heavy burden of endemic mental retardation, as they strive to overcome the difficult conditions of their lives.
+At stake_are not_only the health of vast populations, but the intellectual capabilities of men and women carrying the heavy burden of endemic mental retardation, as they strive to overcome the difficult conditions of their lives.